+Time of Commencement

-Time of Commencement The time of commencement is the actual time when the off-book trade has been agreed outside T7, before the physical entry of the TES trade in T7 takes place.
-The time of commencement has to be specified by the initiating user and is applicable to all the TES sides of the TES trade.
-The entry of the time of commencement is mandatory for each TES trade, and a TES trade without it will be rejected.
+The Time of Commencement is the actual time when the off-book trade has been agreed outside T7, before the physical entry of the TES trade in T7 takes place.
+The Time of Commencement has to be specified by the initiating user and is applicable to all the TES sides of the TES trade.
+Depending on configuration by the exchange, the entry of the Time of Commencement is optional.
+However in any case, it is strongly recommended for the initiating user to include the correct Time of Commencement, to minimise the likelihood of inquiries by the Trading Surveillance Office.

-The time of commencement value must be before the TES entry time and not older than one day.
+The Time of Commencement must be earlier than the TES entry time, but not older than one day.

-After a successful entry of a TES trade, the time of commencement will be visible to all approving users involved in the TES trade.
-Since the time of commencement cannot be modified by the approving user, the approval of a TES trade always implies that the time of commencement is accepted by the approving user.
-In case the approving user disagrees with the time of commencement entered, he should not approve the TES trade implying that the TES trade is never ratified.
+After a successful entry of a TES trade, the Time of Commencement will be visible to all approving users involved in the TES trade.
+Since the Time of Commencement cannot be modified by the approving user, the approval of a TES trade always implies that the Time of Commencement is accepted by the approving user.
+In case the approving user disagrees with the Time of Commencement entered, he should not approve the TES trade implying that the TES trade is never ratified.